 A sort of ‘episode within an episode’ this one.
 Edina is fuming when she finds out inadvertently that her long suffering daughter Saffy has written and produced a play about her life for the local fringe theatre (or as Patsy calls it, ‘your twisted little a***-wipe truth!’) and attempts everything she can to ensure it is a flop (Bubble, her dim witted PA, suggests she promotes it).
 This episode also contains one of the series’ best one liners to her first husband, antique shop owner, Justin – ‘Being married to him was like being married to an antique shop, darling – full of crap and always closed!’

-The show returned for three 20th anniversary specials in 2011/2012, the last of which being broadcast just as the Olympic games arrived in London.
+The show returned for three 20th anniversary specials in 2011/2012, the last of which was broadcast just as the Olympic Games arrived in London.
 Edina’s full of excitement as Michael Douglas and Catherine Zeta-Jones are renting a room in her sprawling Holland Park townhouse whilst the games are on – but is hugely disappointed when she finds out they’ve cancelled.
-Fearing her staying power in PR may be drying up (‘I’m a party girl, not a cup of tea!’), her and Patsy have no choice but to mingle with the great and good at the Olympic stadium – which results in them carrying the torch, and Patsy doing – what else? – but lighting her fags off it.
+Fearing her staying power in PR may be drying up (‘I’m a party girl, not a cup of tea!’), her and Patsy have no choice but to mingle with the great and good at the Olympic Stadium – which results in them carrying the torch, and Patsy doing – what else? – but lighting her fags off it.

 “Absolutely Fabulous: The Movie” is out in cinemas nationwide this Friday.
 “Absolutely Everything: The Definitive Boxset”, featuring all the series and specials, is available on 2Entertain DVD from HMV, priced £24.99.
 Twitter: @AbFabMovie